An Interdisciplinary Journal

 Information for Authors

-All articles should be submitted as Word attachments to the Editors.
+The editors welcome contributions for publication in the journal.
+All articles should be submitted as Word attachments to the editors at firstname.lastname@example.org.

 Democratic Theory welcomes submissions under any of the four categories of contributions: